vaishwarya96/MAPLE-uncertainty-estimation/README.md

 ```
 python3 mahalanobis_calculation.py
 ```
-This calculates the Mahalanobis distance and the prediction probability for both the in distribution and out of distribution dataset, and computes the in distribution and out-of-distribution metrics.
+This calculates the Mahalanobis distance and the prediction probability for both the in distribution and out-of-distribution dataset, and computes the in distribution and out-of-distribution metrics.

 If you use this code, please cite the following paper: